 Call 105 from your mobile or landline and you will be automatically directed to the network distributor’s emergency number for your area.

 If there has not been a power cut you can take the following steps;

 - Check your fuse board to ensure that it has not tripped.

 - If you can’t identify the area of the problem, you will have to unplug everything in your house, and then plug everything back in again one at a time.

-A mix of central heating and cold weather often creates condensation, which can result in mould forming.
+A mix of central heating, cold weather and drying washing inside often creates condensation, which can result in mould forming.
 Mould is not good for you and your family’s health.

 You can learn more about how to prevent mould and condensation in our repairs tool by clicking here.